LDelalandre/DelalandreProcB2022/README.md

 Scripts used for the article.

-NB: If you don not want to download raw data (~120 Go), you can start from data aggregated at the species level by avoiding the script "2.
-Process data.R" and jump directly to the following scripts.
+NB: If you don not want to download raw data (~120 Go), you can start from data aggregated at the species level by avoiding the script `2.
+Process data.R` and jump directly to the following scripts.

 #### analysis